-The GHS's plan could easily be adapted for use in the establishment of hernia societies with similar goals in other low-resource settings.
-In addition, this four-pronged approach including community education, advocacy, surgical intervention and education, and research could serve as a model for the development of local solutions for other common surgical conditions such as hydrocele, traumatic injury, and obstetric fistula.
-Although in its early stages, the GHS is an excellent example of a local public health solution to a common and important surgical issue.
+The Ghana Hernia Society's comprehensive plan could easily be adapted for use in the establishment hernia societies with similar goals in other low-resource settings.
+In addition, this four-pronged approach including community education, advocacy, surgical intervention (and education), and research should serve as a model for the development of local solutions for other common surgical conditions like hydrocele, traumatic injury, obstetric fistula, and others.
+Though in its early stages, the Ghana Hernia Society is an excellent example of a local public health solution to a common and important surgical issue and we look forward to following GHS' activities in Ghana and throughout Africa in the future.